dev-shetty/whatabout/README.md

 - **Quick Exit**: Option to close the distracting site immediately
 - **Auto-save Settings**: Changes sync automatically across your browser
 - **Cross-browser Support**: Works on Chrome, Firefox, and Edge

+### Future Features
+- Show this every X minutes, to break the chain of scrolling
+- Make use of the UI more better way, can have some more productive things there (quote?, yearmap?, goals?, maybe your ex's photo?)
+- Ability to check the tasks in the UI (this is going more towards the todo list end of the spectrum)

 ## Installation